-Billy Whitty likes to keep it up close and personal when it comes to running Aldridge Lodge, his restaurant with rooms in Duncannon.
+Billy Whitty keeps it up close and personal in Aldridge Lodge, his restaurant with rooms in Duncannon.

 Visit more of Wexford's Ancient East